 We have published one book of transcripts from our first four meetings, Soundscape: The School of Sound Lectures 1998-2001, and are now preparing a second volume.
 And we have started to place on our website recordings of presentations made at the symposium.
 These can be found in the Archive section.

-We are associated with the peer reviewed journal, The New Soundtrack, published by Edinburgh University Press.
-Over the last 12 years we have worked with festivals, film schools, universities, production companies, studios, galleries and arts organisations.
+We work with festivals, film schools, universities, production companies, studios, galleries and arts organisations.
 Our partners have included Dolby, the British Film Institute, National Film and Television School, Arts Council of England, Napier University, ifs Köln, Scottish Screen and the BBC.
 From 2011-2015 we were part of the consortium that created EPAS – the European Postgraduate in Arts in Sound, whose graduates will be practitioners working in both the arts and commercial creative industries.
 And for the last 12 years we have been closely associated with the The Soundtrack and The New Soundtrack journals.

 For 2019 we are delighted to have Falmouth University as our sponsor.